mahtabbigverdi/Umolmo/README.md

 Augusta jobs should generally use GFS to save/load models, see [remote files](###GCP).

-Only some datasets are support on GFS, including all the Pixmo datasets.
+Only some datasets are support on GFS, but that includes all the Pixmo datasets.

 ### Wandb
 Setup wandb and access keys (first store your keys as beaker secrets):